RoboWars-IIT-Mandi/ResourcesAndNotes/README.md

 Dikkat kahi bhi hoti to heat ki hoti\

 ## Things to do
+- Distibute Tasks between peeps
 - New aluminium chassis design and fabrication
 - Old Chassis to running condition, maybe even make it compatible with the new weapon motor.
 But it's a hassle to assemble it, really.
-I think the chassis is bent, but before investigating on this, try to make better mounts for the drive motors.
+Check if the chassis is bent, but before investigating on this, try to make better mounts for the drive motors.
 - Spinner design
 - Spon dhundhna (check notes folder for potential spons)
 - Events/Competitions ke baare mein research karna - approximate dates, specific rules (like BITS Hyd mein weight advantage), prize money and logistics, feasibility, and calendars match karna regarding Vacay and holidays and travel {work could be split between members}